 The company registered a loss of $2.86bn in 2020 for the first time in years.
 However, the company was able to recover in 2021 and 2022, posting modest profits of $2bn and $3.15bn, respectively.

-Now that we’ve covered Disney in detail let’s dive deeper into how to buy Disney stock on eToro.
-Other brokers are available, but we think eToro is the best trading platform to invest in Disney stock.
-Here’s how to buy stock in Disney on eToro.
+Now that we’ve covered Disney in detail let’s dive deeper into how to buy Disney stock.
+Other brokers are available, but we think Webull is the best trading platform to invest in Disney stock.

 Step 2: Providing Basic Info and ID

-After creating an eToro account, users will be taken to the homepage, where they will then need to provide some more details in order to buy stocks.
-Look for the following banner on the page to begin.
-Completing the following verification process will allow users to remove deposit limitations from their account.
+After creating an account, users will be taken to the homepage, where they will then need to provide some more details in order to buy stocks.

-After filling in the personal info, eToro will ask about your trading experience, work, and income.
-This is so eToro can protect users who are inexperienced from taking part in riskier aspects of the stock market, such as options trading.
+After filling in the personal info, you will usually be asked about your trading experience, work, and income.
+This is so that platforms can protect users who are inexperienced from taking part in riskier aspects of the stock market, such as options trading.

 Step 3: Deposit Funds